AEW Dark: History

 On August 27, 2021, it was revealed that Dark would begin being taped at its own set within Universal Studios in Orlando, Florida at Soundstage 21—the same studio which previously hosted weekly episodes of TNA Impact!—while Elevation would continue to be taped in conjunction with Dynamite.
 The first set of tapings for Dark at Universal Studios occurred on September 11, 2021.
 AEW taped Dark episodes about once a month, recording four shows per taping with each show lasting about 90 minutes.
 During the weeks that Rampage or Battle of the Belts aired live, AEW taped Dark in conjunction with that program.
 AEW had also occasionally taped Dark in conjunction with Elevation, notably in December 2021.

 Dark aired its last episode on April 25, 2023.
-Both Dark and Elevation were canceled in preparation for the addition of AEW's television program, Collision, which premiered on TNT in June 2023.
+Both it and Elevation were canceled in preparation for the addition of AEW's television program, Collision, which premiered on TNT in June 2023.
 This was due to an amended deal with AEW's broadcast partner Warner Bros.
 Discovery (WBD), in which all of AEW's programs would air exclusively on WBD's channels.
 It was also reported that Rampage would begin showcasing younger wrestlers, essentially becoming what Dark and Elevation were for the company.

-In an interview with Iridian Fierro in July 2025, Khan stated that he is open to bringing back Dark and/or Elevation, but it would have to align with AEW's current media strategy and television partnerships.
-He also said it would have to make sense to bring either back, but the ultimate decision is with WBD.
+In an interview with Iridian Fierro in July 2025, Khan stated that he was open to bringing back Dark and/or Elevation, but it would have to align with AEW's media strategy and television partnerships.
+He also said it would have to make sense to bring either back, but the ultimate decision was with WBD.
+While in Cardiff, Wales on December 13 that year for the live special of Collision: Winter Is Coming, Khan announced a one-night only return of Dark for a special titled "Stocking Stuffer".
+Three matches were taped that day for the special that streamed on YouTube on December 16.